vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 #REST
 - Representational State Transfer
 - Architectural style
-- Stateless (clients maintains state, not server), scalable; → do not use HTTP session
+- Stateless (clients maintains state, not server), scalable → do not use HTTP session
 - Usually over HTTP, but not necessarily
 - Entities (e.g. Person) are resources represented by URIs
 - HTTP methods (GET, POST, PUL, DELETE) are actions performed on resource (like CRUD)